Cliff Robertson: Young Eagles

 He was a longtime member of the Experimental Aircraft Association (EAA), working his way through the ranks in prominence and eventually co-founding the Young Eagles Program with EAA president Tom Poberezny.
 Robertson chaired the program from its 1992 inception to 1994 (succeeded by former test pilot Chuck Yeager).
 Along with educating youth about aviation, the initial goal of the Young Eagles was to fly one million children (many of them never having flown before) prior to the 100th Anniversary of Flight celebration on December 17, 2003.
 That goal was achieved on November 13, 2003.
 On July 28, 2016, the two millionth Young Eagle was flown by actor Harrison Ford.
 Within the EAA, he also founded the Cliff Robertson Work Experience in 1993, which offers youths the chance to work for flight and ground school instruction.

 Death

 On September 10, 2011, one day after his 88th birthday, Robertson died of natural causes in Stony Brook, New York.
-His body was cremated, and a private funeral was held at St. Luke's Episcopal Church in East Hampton, New York and was interred at the Cedar Lawn Cemetery.
+A private funeral was held at St. Luke's Episcopal Church in East Hampton, New York, and his remains were interred at the Cedar Lawn Cemetery.